 Innovation and Civic Technologies for Increased Transparency in Government Services

 In partnership with the Costa Rican government, this project aims to spur public administration innovation, increase data analysis to improve government services and strengthen government capacity.
-Representatives from civil society groups, the media, the private sector, and 12 local governments will participate in sessions that will nurture collaboration of government entities with stakeholders at every level of society and foster solutions to improve government services in a post-pandemic recovery phase.
+Representatives from civil society groups, the media, the private sector, and 12 local governments will participate in sessions that will nurture the collaboration of government entities with stakeholders at every level of society and foster solutions to improve government services in a post-pandemic recovery phase.

 Increase transparency, inclusivity and efficiency of government services through civic engagement and innovation.